 At first, there was no reaction because her brain could barely process it, let alone formulate a reaction.
 But then, soapy hands be damned, she wrapped her arms around his neck, pressing up onto her tiptoes to reach him better, kissing him back.

 Far too soon, he pulled back, breathing heavily.
 He rested his forehead against hers gently.
 “God, Michelle, you don’t know how long I’ve wanted to do that.”

 “Adam.”
 She said weakly.
 She wasn’t sure why, except maybe to make sure it as really him–that she wasn’t dreaming.
 He’d really just kissed her.

 “I mean—Michelle—I’ve been into you for so long.
-But I didn’t know if you’d be into me-or if you’d even date someone younger than you and then you were with Alex and I had to hope for the best because you seemed so happy with him—and that break up was bad—real bad.
-And maybe I should have waited even longer then now but you were talking and so wonderful and beautiful and I just couldn’t help myself, so cat’s out of the bag now.”
+But I didn’t know if you’d be into me-or if you’d ever date someone younger than you and then you were with Alex and I had to hope for the best because you seemed so happy with him—and that break up was bad—real bad.
+And maybe I should have waited even longer than now but you were talking and so wonderful and beautiful and I just couldn’t help myself, so the cat’s out of the bag now.”
 Michelle turned her head up just slightly, to try to get a better look at him, but she saw his eyes were closed.